chanmix51/elcaro/documentation/article.md

 It is uneasy to quickly answer this question without falling in the Pro / Cons ORMs endless flamewar.
 The author has been working with PHP and Postgresql for more than 10 years.
 The rising of ORMs certainly changed the way how databases are used in making real model layers within the MVC but they also came with a certain number of very annoying pitfalls for programmers used to deal with relational databases.
 Pomm takes the side to work only with Postgresql and it aims at making developers to leverage the most of its rich features.

 One of the main ORMs limitation is the structure freeze.
-As the class definition is engraved into the code, it also freezes the relationnal structure.
+As the class definition is engraved into the code, it also freezes the relational structure.
 But, knowing that

  * databases only manipulate [sets](http://en.wikipedia.org/wiki/Relational_algebra "relational algebra") of tuples,
- * relationnal operations are insensitive to the size of these tuples,
+ * relational operations are insensitive to the size of these tuples,
  * project system (SELECT) as been made to shape them.

 A set in a database is everything but frozen.
 We will see how Pomm leverages PHP's flexibility to create elastic objects that fit our needs.
 This is even more significant that Postgresql knows how to manipulate entities like objects.
 We will see how to perform object oriented SQL queries.

-Another ORM limitation is due to their abstraction layer: they do propose a pseudo object oriented SQL language that only provide the smallest feature set shared between database engines and it is often tiedous to find how to do something we already know how to write in classical SQL.
-We will see how Pomm makes developpers able to write SQL queries while make them to focus on the what instead of the how.
+Another ORM limitation is due to their abstraction layer: they do propose a pseudo object oriented SQL language that only provide the smallest feature set shared between database engines and it is often tedious to find how to do something we already know how to write in classical SQL.
+We will see how Pomm makes developers able to write SQL queries while make them to focus on the what instead of the how.

-This article proposed to present the making of an application which search and display informations about employees in the "El-Caro Coporation" company.
+This article proposed to present the making of an application which search and display informations about employees in the "El-Caro Corporation" company.

 Application setup
 -----------------